-Edit Out Extra Footage and Filler Words
+STEP 4: Edit Out Extra Footage and Filler Words

-This is really useful if you want to edit out whole sections of your transcript, if one of your speakers goes off on a tangent, or if you need to remove filler words such as "um," or “ah.”
+This is super useful if you want to edit out whole sections of your transcript, if one of your speakers goes off on a tangent, or if you need to remove filler words such as "um," or “ah.”

-Add Text Slides & Captions to Your Video Narratives
+1. Add Text Slides & Captions to Your Video Narratives

 After you’ve arranged your clips in the desired order, you can insert text slides between clips to provide viewers with additional information and build context or add intros/outros to your videos.
 You can customize these text slides however you like; add images or background colors to break up video clips or complement your custom text.

-Share Your Edited Video Projects with Team Members and Stakeholders
+3. Share Your Edited Video Projects with Team Members and Stakeholders

-Our share links work on email platforms, messengers, and workspace collaboration tools.
+Reduct’s share links work on email platforms, messengers, and workspace collaboration tools.
 When you share your video, your viewers can also read along with an interactive transcript — click on a word to skip ahead, play your video back at faster speeds, or mix and match reading with viewing.